 This course is designed to broaden the physically disabled student's awareness of group activities and develop a willingness to participate.
 Maximum credit four units.
 (CSU) (UC credit limited.
 See a counselor.)
+(Formerly PE 45AD)This course is designed to broaden the physically disabled student's awareness of group activities and develop a willingness to participate.
+Maximum credit four units.
+(CSU) (UC credit limited.
+See a counselor.)
 (Formerly PE 46AD)

-PE 140 (1 UNIT) BASEBALL - ADVANCED 2 Hr.
-Lab
+PE 140 (1 UNIT) BASEBALL-ADVANCED